channgo2203/channgo2203.github.io/_pages/about.md

 Hands-on architecture design and coding of embedded software and embedded Linux from bare-metal, OS abstraction, middleware, to applications layers.
 They can be machine learning-based SW in robotics, automotive, medical, and aerospace industries.
-Knowledge and experience with HW bring-up, RTOS, communication protocols such as Ethernet, CAN, BLE, peripherals like I2C, SPI, HSM, and middleware frameworks like DDS, ROS2
+Knowledge and experience with HW bring-up, RTOS, communication protocols such as TCP/IP, CAN, BLE, peripherals like PCIe, I2C, SPI, HSM, middleware frameworks like DDS, ROS2, and QEMU-based emulators.

-Deep knowledge and strong experience with design and development of compiler, programming language static analysis from scratch or using infrastructures such as LLVM, MLIR
+Deep knowledge and strong experience with design and development of compiler, programming language static analysis from scratch or using infrastructures such as LLVM, MLIR.